DOCA NVMe Emulation Application Guide

 Poll Groups

-Poll groups consist of multiple SPDK threads that work together to manage I/O across multiple devices or connections.
-A poll group enables a set of threads to coordinate and handle shared workloads, ensuring efficient distribution of tasks across available cores with minimal latency.
+Poll Groups consist of multiple SPDK threads working together to manage I/O across multiple devices or connections.
+A poll group allows a set of threads to coordinate and handle shared workloads, ensuring efficient distribution of tasks across available cores with minimal latency.

 Thread Synchronization

 In SPDK’s cooperative threading model, thread synchronization is designed to be efficient and minimal, as threads do not experience preemptive context switching like traditional kernel threads.
-This design allows for fine-grained control over when tasks are executed.
-However, coordination between threads becomes necessary in certain situations, such as when handling shared resources or passing tasks between cores.
+This allows for fine-grained control over when tasks are executed.
+However, there are situations where coordination between threads becomes necessary, such as when handling shared resources or passing tasks between cores.

-Instead of relying on traditional locking mechanisms, which can introduce performance bottlenecks due to contention, SPDK employs message passing as the primary method for thread communication.
-This involves sending events or tasks between threads through a lockless event ring, enabling coordination without the overhead associated with locks.
+Instead of relying on traditional locking mechanisms, which can introduce performance bottlenecks due to contention, SPDK uses message passing as the primary method for thread communication.
+This involves sending events or tasks between threads through a lockless event ring, which allows for coordination without the overhead associated with locks.

 Example of sending a message between threads: